medizininformatik-initiative/torch/docs/configuration.md

 This document provides an overview of the environment variables used to configure TORCH, including their default values and descriptions.
-These variables can be set in the application.yml file or as system environment variables when running the application.
+These variables can be set in the application.yml file during development or as system environment variables when running the application.

 When running TORCH as a container, it is recommended to set these variables or pass them as environment variables during container startup.
 ## Backend